pydicom/pydicom/doc/guides/user/base_element.rst

 .. currentmodule:: pydicom

-The main class in *pydicom* is :class:`~dataset.Dataset`, which emulates the behavior of a Python :class:`dict` whose keys are DICOM tags (:class:`~pydicom.tag.BaseTag` instances), and values are the a corresponding :class:`~dataelem.DataElement` instances.
+The main class in *pydicom* is :class:`~dataset.Dataset` which emulates the behavior of a Python :class:`dict` whose keys are DICOM tags (:class:`~pydicom.tag.BaseTag` instances), and values are the corresponding :class:`~dataelem.DataElement` instances.

 .. warning::